felixs8/vibe-coding-template/project-management/guidelines.md

 The result is the **definition of done artifact**, a document that serves as the quality contract for every task and gives the reviewer agent clear criteria to validate against.

-## Step 4: Task Cycle with Review Process
+## Step 4: Task Cycle

-Development proceeds in small, repeatable cycles.
-Each cycle focuses on exactly one task and includes a dedicated review phase to ensure code quality.

 Small increments reduce risk and complexity while enabling faster feedback and easier debugging when issues arise.
 By focusing on one manageable change at a time, both the development process and code quality become more predictable and maintainable.

-### Phase 1: Planning and Implementation
+Development proceeds in small, repeatable cycles.
+Each cycle focuses on exactly one task.

 1. **Analysis and Planning** – The AI agent and the vibe coder decide what the next task should be.
 The AI challenges the scope, suggests smaller steps, and asks clarifying questions.
 2. **Acceptance Criteria** – Once the task is clear, acceptance criteria are written.
 Some of these criteria will be automated tests.
 When the criteria are defined and agreed on, the task is marked _Ready_.
 3. **Implementation** – The AI agent acting as **coder** carries out the work.
 It ensures that the project builds, all relevant tests pass, and the definition of done is satisfied.
 4. **Documentation Update** – As part of the task, the documentation artifact is updated.
 5. **Task File Update** – The coder documents all changes made, including which files were modified, created, or deleted.
-The task status is changed to _In Review_.

-### Phase 2: Review Process

-6. **Switch to Reviewer Agent** – A second AI agent takes the role of **reviewer**.
-This can be done in a separate VS Code window showing the same local codebase to work simultaneously.
-7. **Review Implementation** – The reviewer agent reads the task file to understand what was supposed to be implemented, then:
-   - Verifies all acceptance criteria are met
-   - Reviews all code changes listed in the task file
-   - Checks that the implementation follows the Definition of Done
-   - Validates that tests are meaningful and would actually fail if the feature broke
-   - Ensures no shortcuts were taken that compromise code quality
-8. **Review Outcome** – The reviewer either:
-   - **Approves**: Task status changes to _Done_, ready for commit
-   - **Requests Changes**: Task status returns to _In Progress_ with specific feedback documented in the task file

-### Phase 3: Finalization

-9. **Review and Check-in** – Once approved by the reviewer agent, the human reviews the result.
+6. **Review and Check-in** – The vibe coder reviews the implementation, validates that all acceptance criteria are met, checks code quality, and ensures tests are meaningful.
 If accepted, the work is committed to the repository.

 ## Step 5: Retrospective